What Do I Actually Do?

 There’s a key aspect about key messages, and that’s that they can often get lost in the fun.
 How many times have you gotten to the end of a Wedding Reception and nobody’s signed the guestbook?

-Clearly this is not a question you’ll be able to answer, nobody’s done any research on this, and let’s be honest, rightly so.
+Clearly this is not a question you’ll be able to answer, nobody’s done research on this, and if you have...wow.

-Who are the sponsors of the mass participation event?
+Who are the sponsors of this Sports Event?

 What’s the hashtag everybody’s supposed to be using again?

 Humans need triggers attached to information or it’s too easily lost.
 When I’m working an event I’m finding individual and unique aspects to an event that help everybody remember the key messaging.